The governing body of a non-State school

 A governing body must be considered by the Board to be suitable to be, or to continue to be, the governing body of a non-State school.

 The Board has a wide statutory discretion about the matters it is able to take account of when considering the suitability of a governing body.

-Also, in considering the suitability of a governing body, the Board takes account of whether the governing body has been convicted of an offence, which includes the nature, and circumstances, of the commission of the offence.
+Also, in considering the suitability of a governing body, the Board takes account of whether the governing body has been convicted of an offence, including the nature and circumstances of the offence.

 The Board’s prior approval is required to change the governing body of a non-State school.

 If the name of a governing body changes, submit a Name change notification to the Board.
 The form needs to be signed by the person authorised by the governing body to act on its behalf.